Bitwig Studio 6: Automation Clips, Clip Aliases, and More

 Our View

-Bitwig’s credibility has grown steadily — Studio 5 took DAW of the Year in 2023, and the hybrid clip/arrangement architecture is now a serious alternative to Ableton’s.
-Studio 6 reads like a focused pass on the rough edges: automation editing that doesn’t fight you, and structural tools for managing repetition without manually babysitting duplicates.
-Automation clips are the right call — tying automation to clip events rather than forcing everything through the global timeline makes obvious sense once you’ve felt the friction of the current approach.
+Bitwig's credibility has grown steadily.
+Studio 5 was widely recognized as a DAW of the Year contender in 2023, and the hybrid clip/arrangement architecture is now a serious alternative to Ableton's.
+Studio 6 reads like a focused pass on the rough edges: automation editing that does not fight you, and structural tools for managing repetition without manually babysitting duplicates.
+Automation clips are the right call -- tying automation to clip events rather than forcing everything through the global timeline makes obvious sense once you have felt the friction of the current approach.
 Clip aliases are less showy but exactly the kind of thing you miss once you know it exists.
-We’ll have hands-on time as soon as it ships on March 11.

 Pricing